bkiers/Liqp/README.md

 ## Liqp

 A Java implmentation of the Liquid templating engine backed up by an ANTLR grammar.

 This library can be used for 2  purposes:

-1. to render Liquid input source (either files, or input strings)
-2. to construct an AST (abstract syntax tree) of some Liquid input
+1. to construct an AST (abstract syntax tree) of some Liquid input
+2. to render Liquid input source (either files, or input strings)

-### 1. Creating an AST
+## 1. Creating an AST

 To create an AST from input source, do the following: